gnadnivek/gnadnivek.github.io/README.md

 The problem solved by this project is that it helps users take simple notes, such as a grocery list or small reminders for when you don’t have a pen and paper available.
-This project will help solved problems where people forget an important detail or appointment, by storing what the user says into a readable text format.
+This project will help solve problems where people forget an important detail or appointment, by storing what the user says into a readable text format.